This article discusses how to set up a Vinesign template, how to create a “job” and send a document in Vinesign, and how to use Vinesign in Filevine.

 Signing a Document

 It’s important to know how the Vinesign document will appear to your recipient.
+Learn more about using Vinesign as a signee.
 Here are some key points they should remember when signing a Vinesign document:

 - Some fields fill automatically.
 As mentioned above, the date and name auto-fields as well as any custom fields named “phone” or “email” will be filled automatically, and cannot be filled out by the recipient.